Noboru and Yaeko Hanyu Professor of Buddhist Chaplaincy, Tibetan and South Asian Studies

 Nancy Lin joined the faculty in 2021 after previously teaching at Vanderbilt University, Dartmouth College, and the University of California, Santa Cruz.
 Her research focuses on how literary and visual cultures have shaped Buddhist traditions of Tibet and the Himalaya.
 Her current book project is a study of worldly Buddhists and courtly cultures of Tibet in the seventeenth and eighteenth centuries.
 Her teaching emphasizes how people draw from the resources of their historical and living traditions, including rituals, narratives, values, objects, environments, and cosmologies.
+In 2023 Dr. Lin was named the Noboru and Yaeko Hanyu Professor of Buddhist Chaplaincy.

 PhD, University of California, Berkeley